spockiash/ObsidianVaults/Data_Analysis/SciKit Learn/Scikit-learn Intro.md

            39.37      , -121.24      ]]),
  array([4.526, 3.585, 3.521, ..., 0.923, 0.847, 0.894]))
 ```
 This code represents data of housing prices in California.
 The data is separated into two objects: X and y.
 X represents various data about the houses and y represents cost of the houses in thousands of dollars.
-This data is then passed onto a the Scikit-learn model and it trains on that data.
+This data is then passed onto a the [[Scikit-learn models|Scikit-learn model]] and it trains on that data.
 The trained model then can make predictions.
 ![[ScikitLearnModelExample.png]]
 X = data about houses per district, y = house prices per district in units of 100,000 USD